Stanford-ILIAD/APReL/docs/index.rst

 **APReL** is a unified Python3 library for active preference-based reward learning methods.
 It offers a modular framework for experimenting with and implementing preference-based reward learning techniques; which include active querying, multimodal learning, and batch generation methods.

+Not sure what preference-based learning means?
+Read on or check [our video](video.html) for a simple example.

 .. toctree::
    :maxdepth: 1
    :caption: General